ACCIóN TEACHER SELF-ADVOCACY TOOLKIT

 Here are some examples of grievances that you might want to address:

-2. IF your grievance is ignored go up the chain of command (refer to your district policy and search for grievance process).
-Example: send record of all contacts to the superintendent or board members.
+If your grievance is not addressed: Escalate up the chain of command.
+Refer to your district’s grievance policy to understand the process, and send a record of all contacts to the superintendent or board members if necessary.